-By order of the Governor of the State of New York, all New York schools, including the Liberty Central School District, are closed through and including April 29, 2020 to prevent the spread of the COVID-19 virus.
+By order of the Governor of the State of New York, all New York schools, including the Liberty Central School District, was closed from mid-March through the end of the 2019-20 school year to prevent the spread of the COVID-19 virus.

 Are you serving student meals?

-- Students who walk to school can pick up meals 9-11 a.m. at the High School loading area (near the parking lot basketball court.)
+Throughout the summer, breakfast and lunch can be picked up 9-11 a.m. at the High School loading area (near the parking lot basketball court.)
+Adults can pick up meals for children, or children are welcome to come on their own.

 What about schoolwork?

-Google Classroom assignments for Middle and High School students are available now.
-Students can access this work with their Chromebook.
+Google Classroom assignments for Middle and High School students was made available now.
+Students accessed this work with their Chromebook.

 We also suggest that you keep your children engaged in learning.
 Read with your children, help them with their classwork, and explore many free online educational resources available.
 We will be sharing links to our teachers’ favorite websites on the district website, too.